Propelr/full-stack-technical-task/README.md

 Welcome to the Propelr technical task for the Full-stack JavaScript Engineer role.

-The aim of this task is to review how you tackle a "real life" project – however we don't want this task to **take no longer than 2-3 hours** so we're not expecting you to go deep on any one feature.
+The aim of this task is to review how you tackle a "real life" project but we're not expecting you to go deep on any one feature.

 ## Goal

 For this task we'd like you to create a simple full-stack web application that allows a user to view properties from a listing and add new properties.
-You should use **React** on the frontend and **Node** on the backend, and your code should be written in **TypeScript**.
+You should use **React** on the frontend and **Node** on the backend (you can use vanilla Node or a framework that makes sense to you), and your code should be written in **TypeScript**.
 Any other technology choices are up to you.

 Please include two main frontend features: a **Property Listing** page and a form to **Add a Property** to the listing page: